 Any feedback is always welcome… as long as it’s a good one

-I finally found some time to release the new version of pdfsam.
-I want to apologise for the long delay but, as some of you may know, I worked hard on a couple of other projects (What A Cult and Sejda) in the past year and pdfsam was left a bit behind.
-Release 3 of pdfsam is not coming out any time soon so I decided to release version 2.2.2 with fixes to some of the most annoying bugs.
+I finally found some time to release the new version of PDFsam.
+I want to apologize for the long delay but, as some of you may know, I worked hard on a couple of other projects (What A Cult and Sejda) in the past year and PDFsam was left a bit behind.
+Release 3 is not coming out any time soon so I decided to release version 2.2.2 with fixes to some of the most annoying bugs.
 Among the others:

 - Windows msi installation package supporting silent installation